jsor/doctrine-postgis/README.md

 There are 2 options you can set to define the geometry.

 * `geometry_type`
-   This defines the type of the geometry, like POINT, LINESTRING etc.
+   This defines the type of the geometry, like `POINT`, `LINESTRING` etc.
+   If you omit this option, the generic type `GEOMETRY` is used.
 * `srid`
    This defines the Spatial Reference System Identifier (SRID) of the geometry.

 #### Example